 The combined margin (EFgrid,CM,y) is the result of a weighted average of two emission factors pertaining to the electricity system: the operating margin (OM) and build margin (BM).
 Calculations for this combined margin must be based on data from an official source, such as from the country’s Electricity Regulatory Authority.

-As per the "Tool to calculate the emission factor for an electricity system" Version 07.0, EB 87, Annex 9, the following steps have been followed.
+As per the TOOL07 "Tool to calculate the emission factor for an electricity system" Version 07.0, the following steps have been followed.

 STEP 1: Identify the relevant electricity power systems